johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 4. Once complete you will see that this image has some issues ![Stack details](/images/30_module_1/scannissues.png)

-5. As soon as the image finishes being pushed to the registry, a new **Amazon CodeBuild pipeline** will be automatically created that executes an image scan.
+5. As soon as the image finishes being pushed to the registry, a new **Amazon CodeBuild pipeline** will be automatically created that executes an image scan using the integrated Sysdig Inline Scanner.

 	If you wish, you can check the CodeBuild pipeline status by visiting: [Developer Tools > CodeBuild](https://console.aws.amazon.com/codesuite/codebuild/projects?region=us-east-1) ![Stack details](/images/30_module_1/CodeBuild-InProgress.png)